 In the late 1950s, 16 Canberra B2 and T4 bombers were purchased, as well as Provost T52 trainers, C-47 Dakota and Canadair DC-4M Argonaut transports.

 C-47 Dakota Canadair DC-4M Argonaut

 In 1962, Hawker Hunter fighter aircraft were obtained, and the Vampire FB9 and T55s were reallocated to advanced training and ground attack roles.
-The first Aérospatiale Alouette III helicopters also arrived around this time, equipping Number 7 Squadron.
+The first Aérospatiale Alouette III helicopters also arrived around this time, equipping the Number 7 Squadron.

 Hawker Hunter Aérospatiale Alouette III

 Although Southern Rhodesia acquired the lion's share of the Federation's aircraft, the imposition of international economic sanctions in 1965 saw the country abandoned by many aircraft equipment suppliers and maintenance contractors.
 RRAF aircraft maintenance crews had stockpiled essential items, but the Air Staff knew that metal fatigue, spare parts shortages and the need for new electronic equipment would begin to erode the RRAF's capabilities.
 In 1968, Air Vice Marshal Hawkins failed to convince Prime Minister Ian Smith that the 'HMS Fearless' settlement threatened by British Prime Minister Harold Wilson was the best result that Rhodesia could expect.
 Hawkins resigned his command but accepted the post of Rhodesia's diplomatic representative in Pretoria.

 During the Rhodesian Bush War, the air force consisted of no more than 2,300 personnel and of those only 150 were pilots.
 These pilots were qualified to fly all the aircraft within the air force so were often involved in combat missions.
 In addition, they were rotated through the various units so as to give rest to the airmen who would otherwise be constantly on active service.